makaylaW01/IT1025/Lab1/readme.md

 This is an example, please delete and create your own professional summary:
 The purpose of Lab 1 is to explore the IT1025 course set-up, examine the history of computing and get up and running with GitHub.
 IT1025 covers a wide-range of computing topics with a primary goal of assisting in determining student passions in IT.
 IT history has many interesting facets.
 One of particular interest was...
 Regardless of one's passion in IT, frameworks such as GitHub are useful to create, update and maintain any type of file and work in an organized repository.

-## Information System Components: hardware, software, data, people, and processes.
+## Information System Components: hardware: diskdrive or flash drives
+, software: microsoft windows or apple
+, data: social media account or phone number
+people: system analysis or developer
+ processes: business process management or business process re-engineering

 ## GitHub
-### Client - Server Architecture
+### Client - Server Architecture allows users to connecet with local area network from the computer

-### Cloud Computing
+### Cloud Computing- remote servers or process data

 ## Conclusion
 This is an example, please delete and create your own professional summary: